GUNADEVELOPER/ci-cd-generic-process-flow/README.md

-# ci-cd-generic-process-flow
-deploy a sample web app on using ci/cd generic process flow
+#Deploy a sample web app on using ci/cd generic process flow